ashokponkumar/cloud-monitoring/alerts/retrieve_history.md

 ---

 copyright:
-  years: 2017
+  years: 2017, 2018

-lastupdated: "2017-11-09"
+lastupdated: "2018-02-07"

 ---

+{:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
-{:new_window: target="_blank"}
-{:codeblock: .codeblock}
 {:screen: .screen}
 {:pre: .pre}
+{:table: .aria-labeledby="caption"}
+{:codeblock: .codeblock}
+{:tip: .tip}
+{:download: .download}

-# Retrieving the history of an alert
+# Retrieving the history of an alert by using the Alerts API
 {: #retrieve_history}

+Use the Alerts API to retrieve the history of an alert.
+{:shortdesc}

-To retrieve the history of an alert, complete the following steps:
+To retrieve the history of an alert by using the Alerts API, complete the following steps:

 1. Log in to a region, organization, and space in the {{site.data.keyword.Bluemix_notm}}.